 It’s an active fire lookout.
 The last time I had hiked it, was when I was 8 years old on a school trip.
 It obviously was quite the adventure.
 And clearly, it made quite the impression because 30 some years later I wanted to return.

 It’s an easy 4 km hike up with only 457m of elevation gain.
-It offers spectacular, far-reaching views of Castle Wildland Provincial Park.
+It offers spectacular, far-reaching views of the Castle Wilderness.
 The difficult part is finding the hiking trailhead.
 It’s unmarked and my memory from 30 plus years failed me.

-I was asked by Alberta Agriculture and Forestry to only provide vague directions.
+I was asked by Alberta Agriculture and Forest Service to only provide vague directions.
 In addition, they asked me to respect the privacy of the fire lookout observers and not use their last names.
 Of course, I will honour their requests.

 I will honour their requests by saying it’s on the way to Castle Falls.
 You can inquire for more specific information at the Beaver Mines General Store as we did (mentioned below).
 For further information try doing a thorough Google search.